Hopkins Public Schools

 The College Board only shares data with eligible colleges, universities, and scholarship and educational opportunity programs that signed an agreement to communicate with students only for the purposes listed above.
 These entities most often connect with students based on expected graduation date, cumulative grade point average (GPA), score range, and intended college major.

-If you are interested in having your child opt into the Student Search Service, and/or complete the optional Student Questionnaire, then you must fill out the following link by March 1, 2023.
+If you are interested in having your 9th, 10th, or 11th grade child opt out of optional questions on Digital Readiness Day (students still have the option to skip optional questions on their own as well), then you must fill out the following link by February 14th.

 SAT National Testing Information – Retake Info

-• You must register online at www.sat.org to sign up for one of the following tests
+• You must register online at www.sat.org to sign up for one of the following tests.
+If the student does not have account, they should create one (no access to student accounts by HHS staff)

 • These tests will NOT happen at Hopkins High School, but at another local testing site (you choose one when you register online)